-Funds distributed to the individual from trust principal for their support and maintenance are disregarded because resources are no longer a factor in the Medi-Cal eligibility determination.
-Funds distributed to the individual for their support and maintenance from trust income are counted as unearned income in the month the funds are distributed to the individual in the Medi-Cal eligibility determination.
+The new policy change because of asset elimination is: Funds distributed to the individual from trust principal for their support and maintenance are disregarded because resources are no longer a factor in the Medi-Cal eligibility determination.
+The following rule is not changed by asset elimination: Funds distributed to the individual for their support and maintenance from trust income are counted as unearned income in the month the funds are distributed to the individual in the Medi-Cal eligibility determination.